mmjahanara/blob-consistency-check/README.md

 # in-circuit blob consistency check gadget

 I have implemented a proof of concept for the *blob consistency check gadget*.
 It can be used by zk-rollups that intent to use blob storage as a data availability solution.
 This is just a research artifact, rather than production grade and audited code, and has to be treated as such.

-See the following for more context.
+**remark #1:** *Currently `halo2curves` does not have an implementation of `BLS12-381`, for that reason in the code we use another non-native field, `BN254::Fq`.
+Switch to branch "BLS12-381", to see the work in progress.*

+We provide more context in the following.

 ## What changes in the Scroll's Rollup Process post EIP-4844?